154 San Diego Trivia Questions (Ranked from Easiest to Hardest)

 Answer: Reef

-76. Showrunner David Milch gave his HBO TV noir set in Imperial Beach, California what name, despite the fact that the main character is clearly Bruce Greenwood's "Mitch from San Diego?"
+88. Showrunner David Milch gave his HBO TV noir set in Imperial Beach, California what name, despite the fact that the main character is clearly Bruce Greenwood's "Mitch from San Diego?

 Answer: John Cincinnati

-77. A Christian cross atop what La Jolla mountain was once the cause of an extensive legal fight, as it consists of a religious symbol sitting on what had been government land?
+89. A Christian cross atop what La Jolla mountain was once the cause of an extensive legal fight, consisting as it does of a religious symbol sitting on what had been government land?
 The land was developed into a war memorial and then sold to a private association which now maintains the memorial.

 Answer: Mount Soledad